-- 2.6.4.1 The web depth of deck transverses is not to be less than: - (a) $0.20 l{bdg-dt}$ for deck transverses in the wing cargo tanks of ships with two longitudinal bulkheads - (b) $0.13 \, l{bdg\text{-}dt}$ for deck transverses in the centre cargo tanks of ships with two longitudinal bulkheads.
-The web depth of deck transverses in the centre cargo tank is not to be less than 90% of that of the deck transverses in the wing cargo tank - (c) $0.10 \, l{bdg-dt}$ for the deck transverses of ships with a centreline longitudinal bulkhead. - (d) See also 2.6.1.7 effective bending span of the deck transverse, in m, see Section 4/2.1.4 and Figure 8.2.7, but is not to be taken as less than 60% of the breadth of the tank at the location being considered
+2.6.4.1 The web depth of deck transverses is not to be less than:

+(a) $0.20 l{bdg-dt}$ for deck transverses in the wing cargo tanks of ships with two longitudinal bulkheads with two longitudinal bulkheads.
+The web depth of deck transverses in the centre cargo tank is not to be less than 90% of that of the deck transverses in the wing cargo tank longitudinal bulkhead.

+(b) $0.13 l{bdg-dt}$ for deck transverses in the centre cargo tanks of ships effective bending span of the deck transverse, in m, see Section 4/2.1.4 and Figure 8.2.7, but is not to be taken as less than 60% of the breadth of the tank at the location being considered